-With the policies in place and communicated to employees, the next step is to allow employees to interact with that information.
+With new policies in place and communicated to staff, allow employees to interact with that information.
 Since different teams might follow different protocols, employees need a way to receive personalized information without any extra document generation work by the HR team.

-That’s where a tool like DocuSign Powerforms is useful, allowing employees to generate on-demand, self-service documents for signature with no extra preparation work from HR.
+That’s where a tool like PowerForms is useful.
+It allows employees to generate on-demand, self-service documents for signature without involving HR.
 Data about individual employees is automatically collected into a signature-ready document that can be securely completed in a user-friendly transaction.